-TAX HUD RD номе BOND CREDIT The Internal Revenue Service (IRS) does not establish citizenship requirements.
-The HFA or the owner may establish some non-citizen restrictions.
-Only U.S. citizens or eligible non-citizens may receive assistance.
-Non-citizens must provide documentation that is verified through the Department of Homeland Security (DHS) U.S. Citizenship and Immigration Services' SAVE system.
-Households that consist of non-eligible and eligible members will have their assistance pro-rated.
-Only U.S. citizens or eligible non-citizens may receive benefits.
-RD guidance on how to establish this is still pending.
-The multi- family HOME program does not have established citizenship requirements.
-The bond program does not have established citizenship requirements.
+Tax Credit HUD RD HOME Bond The Internal Only U.S. citizens or eligible non- Only U.S. The multi- The bond Revenue Service citizens may receive assistance. citizens or family HOME program does (IRS) does not Non-citizens must provide eligible non- program does not have establish documentation that is verified citizens may not have established citizenship through the Department of receive established citizenship requirements.
+Homeland Security (DHS) U.S. benefits.
+RD citizenship requirements.
+The HFA or the Citizenship and Immigration guidance on requirements. owner may Services' SAVE system.
+Households how to establish some that consist of non-eligible and establish this non-citizen eligible members will have their is still restrictions. assistance pro-rated. pending.
 8823 Guide 13-2 4350.3 3-5 F, 3-12, Exhibit 3-5 §3560.152 (a)(1)